Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/bones.rst

    Ctrl-clicking when the active element is a connected root

-If the active element is a **connected root** :
+If the active element is a *connected root* :

 - the new bone's root is placed on the active root
-- the new bone **IS** parented and connected to the parent of the bone owning the active root (check the outliner in *Ctrl-clicking when the active element is a connected root*).
+- the new bone **is** parented and connected to the parent of the bone owning the active root (check the outliner in Fig Ctrl-clicking when the active element is a connected root).

 This should be obvious because if the active element is a connected root then the active element is also the tip of the parent bone, so it is the same as the second case.

-As the tip of the new bone becomes the active element, you can repeat these ctrl-clicks several times, to consecutively add several bones to the end of the same chain.
+As the tip of the new bone becomes the active element, you can repeat these :kbd:`Ctrl-RMB` several times, to consecutively add several bones to the end of the same chain.